Tax Season 2020: Coronavirus Deferred Filing Frequently Asked Questions

 Question: What free online tax filing options are there?

-Answer: Maybe this year you want to try Free File.
-Hardly anyone uses it - less than 2% of taxpayers - but this is a good option, especially if you have time and want to save.
+Answer: Perhaps you want to try Free File this year.
+Hardly anyone uses it - less than 2% of taxpayers - but it's a good option, especially if you have time and want to save money.

 Check out www.irs.gov and find the section Free file.
 Approximately 70% of taxpayers may qualify for some of the services offered, as measured by adjusted gross income.
 If your adjusted gross income is $ 69 or less, you are eligible to participate in the program.
 Tax software vendors can target specific groups by age or income.
 But the provider will offer services that match your conditions if your income is $ 000 or less.